-Making a resolution is the first step, but experts say in order to succeed, you need a detailed blueprint, a dose of positive thinking, and a stick-to-it attitude.
-Making a lasting change means going through the long haul.
+Making a resolution is the great first step, but to succeed you need a detailed blueprint, some positive thinking, and a stick-to-it mindset.
+A lasting change means the accumulation of small positive steps.
 Here’s how to reach success this coming year:

-1.Fire up your motivation with your wins.
-Before you scratch your 2014 resolutions out on paper or type them in your iPhone, take some time to think about what you did right in 2013.
-What progress have you made on your fitness goals?
-What can you continue?
-By referencing the positive, you will feel confident and can ride the tide of your wins into the next year—fueling your motivation.
+2. Encourage yourself with what has worked in the past.
+Before you put your 2018 resolutions down on paper or type them in your phone, take some time to think about what you did right in 2017.
+What progress did you make on your fitness goals?
+What can you continue or build upon?
+When you remember the positive, you gain confidence and motivation.

 Make some better resolutions this year by targeting the fitness and health goals that matter to you most and make them happen.
 If you have some success early in the year, let the momentum propel you to continue through your best year yet.